- Poland syndrome is a rare, congenital condition characterized by a sunken or underdeveloped chest and hand abnormalities.

 In some cases, Poland syndrome may be caused by a genetic change — meaning that it could be passed on from you to your children through genetic inheritance — but current research shows that instances of the syndrome are largely sporadic, which debunks the theory that it is related to an inheritable gene.
 On the other hand, very rare familial cases of Poland syndrome, where an autosomal dominant pattern is present, are reported to have caused the disorder.

 So, what about diagnosis?
 Oftentimes, patients don’t realize that they have the syndrome until puberty, when asymmetrical growth of the upper extremity makes it more obvious or when a lack of armpit hair is present.
 Healthcare professionals can identify the syndrome through clinical evaluation and testing.
-If you suspect that you suffer from Poland syndrome, your doctor will likely require a CT scan, an X-ray or an MRI to determine precisely how the muscles and breast tissue are affected.
+If you suspect that you suffer from Poland syndrome, your doctor will likely require a CT scan, an X-ray or an MRI to determine precisely how the muscles, breast tissue, and bones are affected.

 Treating Poland Syndrome